-ADS advocates for the positive changes that make Harper College more universally accessible.
+Access and Disability Services advocates for positive change that makes Harper College more universally accessible.
 In order to ensure access and accommodations that inspire students to attain their academic goals, ADS staff and our campus partners actively work to reduce barriers in the physical, electronic, and social environments of the campus.
-This encourages broad access for all learners who wish to participate in Harper College courses and activities.
+Our work helps set the foundation for success by ensuring broad access and support.

 New Students to ADS